granttowers/Project_3/README.md

 - Key Indicators would include the 'Incident Counts by Age', 'Incident Ratio by Age' and 'Incident Summary by Occupation' (our 3 key values) (to be completed).

 Machine Learning:
-- Using the 'Sex', 'Age' and 'Occupation' column data, create the data models we want to predict ('Activity', 'Body Part Injured', 'Nature of Injury' and 'Source of Injury') (Complete).
+- Using the 'Sex', 'Age', 'Occupation' and "Operational Process" column data, create the data models we want to predict ('Activity', 'Body Part Injured', 'Nature of Injury' and 'Source of Injury') (Complete).

 Flask App:
 - to be confirmed...